How we assess your child at Aldersbrook

 - The National Curriculum objectives will be used as the expectations for all children.

-- School leaders and governors information that they can analyse and use to make decisions about future actions to improve standards, learning and teaching in the school
+- School leaders and governors use information that they can analyse to make decisions about future actions to improve standards, learning and teaching in the school

 - Teachers are experts at assessment - assessment will be effectively used to ensure the correct scaffolding is built into lessons to ensure all children achieve.

 In order to be ‘secondary ready’ children need to meet the required end of Key Stage 2 expectations; this is broken down into key outcomes for each curriculum year.
 We use the National Curriculum objectives to assess outcomes for children at the end of each curriculum year – for example:

 - A child achieving half or so of the mathematics objectives for Year 5 would be classed as working towards the Year 5 expectation for maths.

 - A child that has achieved all the objectives set out for Year 3 for English (and no further) would be said to be working at the end of Year 3 expectations for English.